scipy-lectures/scientific-python-lectures/intro/numpy/operations.rst

 .. note:: **Linear algebra**

-    The sub-module `np.linalg` implements basic linear algebra, such as solving linear systems, singular value decomposition, etc. However, it is not guaranteed to be compiled using efficient routines, and thus we recommend the use of `scipy.linalg`, as detailed in section :ref:`scipy_linalg`
+    The sub-module :mod:`np.linalg` implements basic linear algebra, such as solving linear systems, singular value decomposition, etc. However, it is not guaranteed to be compiled using efficient routines, and thus we recommend the use of :mod:`scipy.linalg`, as detailed in section :ref:`scipy_linalg`

 .. topic:: Exercise
     :class: green